dhananjaipai/vscode-faster-format-with-cli/README.md

 This extension contributes the following settings:

-- #### `djpai.format.command`
+### `djpai.format.command`
-  Set the command for formatting.
+- Set the command for formatting.
-It can contain a placeholder `{file}` that refers to the path of the file to be formatted.
+- It can contain a placeholder `{file}` that refers to the path of the file to be formatted.
 IMP!
 Note that you should generally surround the `{file}` placeholder within double quotes to avoid issues with the path.
-The default value is `npx prettier --write --ignore-unknown "{file}"`.
+- The default value is `npx prettier --write --ignore-unknown "{file}"`.
-This setting can be overridden based on language ID.
+- This setting can be overridden based on language ID.

-- #### `djpai.format.mode`
+### `djpai.format.mode`
-  Specify the  [mode](#modes) to communicate with the formatter.
+- Specify the  [mode](#modes) to communicate with the formatter.
-The way `inputs` and `outputs` are processed differ based on the mode selected.
+- The way `inputs` and `outputs` are processed differ based on the mode selected.
 Read below for examples and details on how it works.
-This setting can be overridden based on language ID and based on your command and formatter.
+- This setting can be overridden based on language ID and based on your command and formatter.

 ### Modes
 There are 4 `modes` supported by the extension to accommodate different CLI tools and how they format the files.

-### `inline_file`
+#### `inline_file`
+> This is the default mode.
+This may also be the *slowest*.

 **Example:**
 ```jsonc